kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 The estimated time I spent watching How I Met Your Mother is 80 hours.

-These hours are based on the total play time of the series.
+These hours are based on the total playtime of the series.

 This does not include the times I re-watched episodes.